 An Investment With a Return.
-The CERTIFIED FINANCIAL PLANNER™ Education Program teaches the core curriculum necessary to meet the educational requirement to sit for the CFP® Certification exam, including completion of a financial plan development (capstone) course registered with the CFP® Board.
+The CFP® Certification Education Program teaches the comprehensive core curriculum required by the CFP® Board to sit for the CFP® Certification exam, including a financial plan development (capstone) course registered with the CFP® Board.
 To become certified, the CFP® Board requires you to meet the following four initial certification requirements: CFP® Board Education Requirements.

 CPAs, CFAs, ChFCs, CLUs, and others may be able to take the exam on challenge status.
 Please visit the CFP® Education Requirements for a full description of challenge status qualifications.